National Coach Museum exterior in Lisbon, Portugal, showcasing modern architecture.

 Get your booking confirmed instantly

-Explore remarkable 18th-century cavalry gear, stylish coach uniforms, armory pieces, and procession accessories in this notable collection.
+Explore a remarkable assortment featuring 18th-century cavalry gear, stylish uniforms for coach drivers, armory pieces, and procession accessories.

 Entry to the National Coach Museum